How it Works.

-A: You will need a valid Illinois Driver’s License, State ID Card, or Passport along with one or two proofs of Illinois residency such as utility bills, bank statements, pay stubs, etc. You will also need proof of your medical condition.
-Proof can include medical records, pill bottles, x-ray reports, prescriptions, doctor’s notes, etc. The evaluation fee is $99 as promotional fee until 11/2020 then $99.
+A: You will need a valid Illinois Driver’s License, State ID Card, or Passport along with the last 4 digits of your Social Security Card.
+You will also need proof of your medical condition.
+Proof can include medical records, pill bottles, x-ray reports, prescriptions, doctor’s notes, etc. The consult fee is $120 .

 Q: How long is my ID card valid for the Illinois Cannabis program?

 A: Your registration identification card is valid for one, two, or three years depending on which application you submit to the state.
-You are required to be re-certified by a provider every 3 years or whenever your registry identification card expires.
+It can also be permanent depending on the condition.

 Q: Will patients’ registration status be made available to the public?

 A: No, you are protected under HIPAA Laws so only you and the provider who certifies you will know that you are an Illinois cannabis patient.

 Q: Can veterans obtain medical cannabis in Illinois?

 A: Yes!
 Veterans who have an honorable or general discharge and are eligible for VA services and benefits are eligible for a reduced application fee for the Medical Cannabis Patient Program.
 The veteran must submit a copy of their DD-214 (showing dates of service and other than dishonorable) with their application.